arturdryomov/pages/content/posts/midnight.md

 map style switching via referencing `R.raw.map_style`.

 Using [static maps](https://developers.google.com/maps/documentation/maps-static/intro)
-is a bit more awkward.
+is more awkward.
-[The styling is still available](https://developers.google.com/maps/documentation/maps-static/styling) but since the style is sent via HTTP request it means that domain-level entities of the application will know about the presentation-level characteristic.
+[The styling is still available](https://developers.google.com/maps/documentation/maps-static/styling) but since the style is sent via a HTTP request it means that domain-level entities of the application will know about the presentation-level characteristic.
 This is an unpleasant coupling.
-I suggest to migrate to the lite `MapView` — it covers basically everything the static map provides and renders maps on a device instead of making network calls.
+I suggest to migrate to the lite `MapView` — it covers basically everything the static map provides and renders it on a device instead of making network calls.
 Also — it is free!

-The static maps API is billed.
+# MOAR

+Fullscreen views, color change animations, dealing with transparency and a lot of fine-tuning.
+The dark theme integration becomes a marathon, not a sprint.
+Having something like a design system definetely helps.

+Is it worth it?
+I think so.
+It sheds a light on hacks and forces to make universal decisions.
+This is a good thing.
+Ah, yes, it looks good!

+---

+The title is a reference to the [Midnight in a Perfect World](https://open.spotify.com/track/1z6zJqayfsAiiYtQ3minb7) track.